CivicActions/guidebook/practice-areas/engineering/drupal/drupal-for-project-teams.md

 Consider [Contrib First](../../../common-practices-tools/contribution/contrib-first.md) when working with Drupal and any open source software.

-As the project grows and uses Drupal modules keep track of the following lists of technical debt related to Drupal to revisit at regular times in the project.
+As the project grows and uses Drupal modules, keep track of the following lists of technical debt related to Drupal to revisit at regular times in the project.
 Here is a quote you can add to your project to ask for approval to work on contributing back.

 > Work on drupal.org issues that directly impact project work, like updating modules to support newer versions of Drupal, create supported/secure releases, take over maintenance of a module, review/test patches.